 My tips for an efficient reconciliation process are below:

 Tools that help with automation are key to streamlining the reconciliation process.
 It’s especially important to find the right fit for your company’s needs.
-If your company runs on QuickBooks, the Bank Feed feature is essential in providing current, reconciled data directly from your bank or credit card.
+If your company runs on QuickBooks, the Bank Feed feature is essential.
+It provides you with current, reconciled data directly from your bank or credit card.

 For company credit cards, Expensify has been a lifesaver!
-Various types of cards are supported, even those that are technically personal cards and not corporate.
-It allows an accurate feed of your transactions, parsed out by card and can be exported into your accounting system as you wish.
+They support various types of cards, even those that are technically personal cards and not corporate.
+It allows an accurate feed of your transactions through your card, and export into your accounting system as you wish.
 They don’t charge by the report, so you can run as many times per month as you want without incurring additional charges.

-The intricacy of account reconciliation restricts business owners from focusing on growth strategies.
-Let Cogneesol manage the same for you with the help of its highly dedicated team consisting of skilled and experienced professionals and using the latest technology.
-To know more, contact us at +1-646-688-2821 or write to firstname.lastname@example.org.
+The intricacy of bank account reconciliation restricts business owners from focusing on growth strategies.
+Let Cogneesol manage the same for you with the help of its highly dedicated team consisting of skilled and experienced professionals using the latest technology.
+To know more, contact us at +1 833-313-3143 or write to [email protected].